fingerprintjs/fingerprintjs/README.md

 ## FingerprintJS PRO - https://fingerprintjspro.com

 Professional version for state of the art identification.
-Sign up for early access.
+Contact for early access.

 --------------------------